smanuk/Spring3Hibernate/README.markdown

 Currently I run this application on a local version of Tomcat 7.

-//TODO
+>## TODO
-1 Get Git/GitHub integration sorted out.
+> 1 Get Git/GitHub integration sorted out.
-	1.1 Install Git and start managing project with it.
+>	1.1 Install Git and start managing project with it.
-	1.2 Get project into remote GitHub repository.
+>	1.2 Get project into remote GitHub repository.
+>

-2 Add JUnit tests for all classes.
+>2 Add JUnit tests for all classes.
+>

-3 Fix main look and feel of web front end
+>3 Fix main look and feel of web front end